The Children's Museum of Indianapolis: Second floor

 The museum also contains a 3000 sqft branch of the Indianapolis Public Library called the InfoZone.
 During the latest expansion in 2009, this space was moved to the second floor outside of the skywalk which links the parking garage to the main building.

 The second level hosts many of the museum's temporary exhibits.
 The only semi-permanent exhibit on the level is the "Take Me There" gallery.
 The "Take Me There" exhibit has its content changed periodically with a different culture represented in the space every four to five years.
 In 2009, the exhibit "Take Me There: Egypt" was featured.
 "Take Me There: China" and "Take Me There: Greece" have since then taken its place, in May 2014 and June 2019 respectively.
+"Take Me There: Peru" will open on July 12, 2025.
 Also on this floor are miniature insets depicting various rooms and their decorations.
 The three changeable spaces are known as Special Exhibit Galleries and they have short run exhibits that rotate.

 Opened in July 2012, "Stories from our Community" is a display that includes artifacts which illustrate stories from community members that are featured in the exhibit space.
 Visitors can sit at touch-screen displays and choose the stories that they would like to listen to or read.
 A related website is available that shares the stories on display, in addition to others.